HadiJahanshahi/WaybackMachine/README.md

  * plotly

 ____________
-The output of each run will be saved in the `dat` folder automatically.
+The output of each run will be saved in the output folder automatically.

 Any questions?
 Please do not hesitate to contact me: hadi . jahanshahi [at] ryerson.ca